sabih1996/terraform-waf-security/ReadMe.md

 - Once the infrastructure is deployed, you can access the application via the CloudFront distribution URL.
 - WAF will automatically filter out unwanted traffic based on the configured rules.

+## Cost Improvement Suggestions:
+1. **Right-size EC2 Instances:** Use auto-scaling and right-sizing to ensure you are not over-provisioning instances for your workload.
+2. **Leverage Reserved Instances or Spot Instances:** Use Reserved Instances or Spot Instances to save significantly on EC2 instance costs.
+3. **Optimize WAF Rules:** Simplify WAF rules to only those critical for your security needs to reduce the number of inspections.
+4. **Cache More Content in CloudFront:**Optimize caching policies to reduce backend hits to your ALB and EC2, lowering the data transfer and compute costs.
+5. **Monitor Costs with AWS Cost Explorer:** Use AWS Cost Explorer to regularly track and analyze where the costs are going, and make adjustments accordingly.
+6. **Use Lambda or Fargate for Low-Traffic or Intermittent Workloads:**  Consider migrating smaller workloads to Lambda or Fargate if the traffic is variable or not continuous.
+This could eliminate the need for always-on EC2 instances.
+7. **Turn Off Unused Resources:** Ensure that any non-production environments are turned off when not in use, like development or staging EC2 instances, to avoid unnecessary charges.
+8. **Review Data Transfer Costs:** Minimize traffic between regions, and keep resources localized when possible.
+Reduce unnecessary egress traffic by using CloudFront and caching effectively.

 ### Conclusion
 This project securely deploys an EC2-based application using an ALB for traffic routing and CloudFront for caching and DDoS protection.
 AWS WAF provides additional security by blocking malicious traffic and enforcing rate limits.
 The architecture is modular, making it easy to manage and extend for future requirements.